wpmetabox/docs/_docs/extensions/mb-frontend-submission.md

 **Important:** This extension requires Meta Box version 4.11+.
 If you're using an older version of the plugin, please update.

-## Create a frontend form
+## Creating frontend forms

-To create a frontend form, you need to register a meta box first.
-See [this guide](/register-meta-boxes/) to do that.
+To create a frontend form, you need to [create a meta box first](/creating-meta-boxes/).
 Don't forget to set the meta box `id`.
 You need that to embed the form in the frontend.

 Then you can show the form in the frontend using the following shortcode: